chinapedia/wikipedia.abstract.en/Page/Ordovician.md

 Life

-Nmnh_fg09.jpg depicting Ordovician flora and fauna.]]
+depicting Ordovician flora and fauna.]]
 For most of the Late Ordovician life continued to flourish, but at and near the end of the period there were mass-extinction events that seriously affected planktonic forms like conodonts and graptolites.
 The trilobites Agnostida and Ptychopariida completely died out, and the Asaphida were much reduced.
 Brachiopods, bryozoans and echinoderms were also heavily affected, and the endocerid cephalopods died out completely, except for possible rare Silurian forms.
 The Ordovician–Silurian extinction events may have been caused by an ice age that occurred at the end of the Ordovician period, due to the expansion of the first terrestrial plants,[17] as the end of the Late Ordovician was one of the coldest times in the last 600 million years of Earth's history.

 Fauna

-Orthoceras_BW.jpgs like _Orthoceras_ were among the largest predators in the Ordovician.]]
-LibertyFormationSlab092313.jpg On the whole, the fauna that emerged in the Ordovician were the template for the remainder of the Palaeozoic.[18]
+s like _Orthoceras_ were among the largest predators in the Ordovician.]]
+On the whole, the fauna that emerged in the Ordovician were the template for the remainder of the Palaeozoic.[18]
 The fauna was dominated by tiered communities of suspension feeders, mainly with short food chains.
 The ecological system reached a new grade of complexity far beyond that of the Cambrian fauna,[19] which has persisted until the present day.[20]

 Though less famous than the Cambrian explosion, the Ordovician radiation was no less remarkable; marine faunal genera increased fourfold, resulting in 12% of all known Phanerozoic marine fauna.[21]
 Another change in the fauna was the strong increase in filter-feeding organisms.[22]
 The trilobite, inarticulate brachiopod, archaeocyathid, and eocrinoid faunas of the Cambrian were succeeded by those that dominated the rest of the Paleozoic, such as articulate brachiopods, cephalopods, and crinoids.
 Articulate brachiopods, in particular, largely replaced trilobites in shelf communities.[23]
 Their success epitomizes the greatly increased diversity of carbonate shell-secreting organisms in the Ordovician compared to the Cambrian.[24]